 The average size for the Swallowtail Angelfish is about 7 inches, which means it’s suitable for smaller aquariums of around 100 gallons, but 135 gallons is better if you’re planning on keeping a male with several females.

-In the wild, the Swallowtail Angelfish prefers a stronger current, so keep that in mind when planning your set up.
+In the wild, the Swallowtail Angelfish prefers a stronger current, so keep that in mind when planning your setup.
 They, like most species of saltwater angelfish, like plenty of rock in which to hide and on which to graze for algae.
 While you need to give them plenty of places to hide, they also need a lot of room to swim as they are very active.
 They are also much more friendly to reefs than other varieties and won’t destroy your corals as will other angelfish.

 The water conditions they prefer are as follows: Temperature 72˚-78˚ Fahrenheit, pH 8.1-8.4, medium water hardness, and a specific gravity of 1.021-1.025.

 The Swallowtail Angelfish is relatively peaceful and should get along well with most of its tank mates, although they don’t get along well with other male swallowtails or males of the same genus.
-You also may be cautions about housing these fish with much smaller fish as they tend to go after them.
+You also may be cautious about housing these fish with much smaller fish as they tend to go after them.
 In the wild the males often gather a harem, so you could ideally keep one male by itself or one male along with several females.

-In the wild these fish are found at deeper depths than other species of saltwater angelfish and it’s recommended that you use lower light levels to mimic their native lighting conditions.
+In the wild, these fish are found at deeper depths than other species of saltwater angelfish and it’s recommended that you use lower light levels to mimic their native lighting conditions.

 Health and Care